Donna Redlick

 Hold space for families and caregivers, to develop attunement and curiosity skills, in regards to infant development.

-Donna is an Infant Developmental Movement Educator (IDME).
+Donna is trained as an Infant Developmental Movement Educator (IDME).
 She is a graduate of the Infant Developmental Movement Program with Moviemento Atlas, a Registered Body-Mind Centering® Program.
 To find out more about this program click on link https://movimientoatlas.com/en/idme-program/

 My Journey to becoming an IDME